 If you haven’t started on the main features yet, click here for a tutorial on how to paint realistic eyes and then check out how to paint your pet’s nose and mouth next.
 Or start at the very beginning and learn why you should sketch before painting.

 Want to learn more in-depth information on how to paint your pet portrait?
-Click here or the image above to sign up for my free course.
+Check out my on-demand course How to Paint Soulful Eyes.

 How to paint your pet’s ears